xlCHINCHlx/devel/README.md

-Fedora 25+Android clang5 standalone toolchain
+Fedora 25 with an Android NDK r15 clang5 standalone toolchain